tldr-pages/tldr/pages/linux/procs.md

 `procs {{zsh}}`

-- Show information about all processes sorted by CPU time in [a]scending or [d]escending order:
+- Show information about all processes sorted by CPU time in ascending or descending order:

 `procs {{--sortd|--sorta}} cpu`